ahmettaramis/kinkajou/README.md

 - *Ahmet Taramis*

 ## Project structure
 The project is called `task_manager`.
-It currently consists of a single app `tasks`.
+It currently consists of a single app `tutorials`.

 ## Deployed version of the application
 The deployed version of the application can be found at [link_to_project](https://vrajparmar2003.pythonanywhere.com).